-In the first of this six-part series, Mike Hammer – aka ‘The Gig Doctor’ – defines a mapping process for HR leaders on the road to future work.
+In the first of this three-part series, Mike Hammer – aka ‘The Gig Doctor’ – defines a mapping process for HR leaders on the road to future work.
 Road signs and people skills necessary to survive and thrive with future work environments are offered.
 His hope with this series is to help HR professionals and corporate executives to unpack and identify forces which inhibit their understanding of future work and how to deal with the complexities of getting to future work.

 When travelling by vehicle to an unfamiliar location, we take out our smartphone, type in an address and let a mapping application find our destination, giving us a map to get there with options of routes to travel.
 The application can also provide eateries, shopping and local events along your route and at your destination.